paperback, 192 pages

 First published in 1946, the story is set in the winter of 1937, in the Japanese village of Okamura.
 Steeped in both the culture and sensibility of the time, THE HONJIN MURDERS is a classic of Japanese crime fiction, a locked room murder in the style of the Golden Age of crime fiction worldwide.

 The grand, and influential family Ichiyanagi, are preparing for the wedding of the eldest son.
 It should be an auspicious event, but there is disquiet.
 The bride is the daughter of a fruit farmer, a lower class than the groom's Honjin family.
 Honjin is the Japanese word for an important inn, frequented only by government officials, they were originally places from which battles where directed by powerful generals.
-The families that ran these establishments gained influence and status by being granted official designations from the government, using their improved positions to create lavishly decorated and defended …
+The families that ran these establishments gained influence and status by being granted official designations from the government, using their improved positions to create lavishly decorated and …

 avatar for lilcoppertop